 How can we improve our current selection of products

 These questions get customers to elaborate on why they feel the way they do.
-They aren’t centered on the store's current state and instead focus on that you aren’t currently meeting.
+They aren’t centered on the store's current state and instead focus on discovering the needs of your customers that you aren’t currently meeting.

 Be wary of adding suggested responses in your survey as this can greatly skew your results.
 However, if you’re struggling to get responses (these questions are harder to answer), consider incentivizing responses or providing guiding words or ideas in the survey process.